.

 Toilets

-Toilets can spell disaster for dogs of all ages as they may see it as a big drinking bowl, especially if they have run out of water, and, in fact, puppies have been known to jump right in!
+Toilets can spell disaster for dogs of all ages, as they may see them as a big drinking bowl, especially if they have run out of water.
+In fact, puppies have been known to jump right in!

 Money, Money

-Most of us have loose change from shopping that we keep in our pocket or throw on the side.
-It is important to make sure this change is kept out of the way as it is a major choking hazard.
+Most of us have loose change from shopping that we keep in our pockets or throw on the side.
+It is important to keep this change out of the way, as it is a major choking hazard.

 Chewing is fun

 It is a well-known fact that puppies like to chew anything and everything.
-It is, therefore, important that you make sure that electrical cables are out of the way or in protected armour so they cannot chew through them.
+Therefore, you must ensure that electrical cables are out of the way or in protected armour so they cannot chew through them.

 Rubbish

-Ensure your kitchen rubbish bin can be covered up and locked.
-If the bin cannot be locked, place something heavy on top to keep the lid closed.
+Ensure your kitchen rubbish bin is covered and locked.
+If it cannot be locked, place something heavy on top to keep the lid closed.
 Ensure any loose rubbish bags are thrown straight into the bin.

-Rubbish is very tempting to a young dog with a healthy appetite and can smell real good.
-However, it is likely to contain potentially lethal items for your dog, such as onion peelings, bones etc.
+Rubbish is very tempting to a young dog with a healthy appetite and can smell really good.
+However, it is likely to contain potentially lethal items for your dog, such as onion peelings, bones, etc.

 Batteries not included